Let's take a look at Profile Guided Optimization (PGO).

 I ran out of memory trying to build a PGO instrumented native image:

-The process took longer from the usual 8 minutes I was getting with -Ob quick build mode:
+The process took longer than the usual 8 minutes I was getting with -Ob quick build mode:

 The binary generated was larger: